MPdeM/NLP_JobPostings/README.md

 We created a website to display some features of the different machine learning models we used.

 ## PROBLEM:
-Given the current job market environment, it is important to spot fake job posts. we wanted to create a model that was able to predict which job description was real or fraudulent from the > 17K posts and identify insights from this particular data set.
+Given the current job market environment, it is important to spot fake job posts.
+We wanted to choose a ML model able to predict which job description was real or fraudulent from the > 17K posts and identify insights from this particular data set.

 ### Requirements

 The main requirements for NLP are listed below: